nmahdi/PlayerSwap/README.md

 **Commands**

 The main command which controls everything is '/playerswap' or '/ps'.
+Permission: playerswap.admin
 | Arguments | Description |
 | -------- |-------------|
 | toggle   | Toggles swapping on/off continuously.|